Filing for an uncontested divorce in Georgia can save you THOUSANDS of dollars on your divorce.

 But, to make sure that you have a smooth divorce without any financial hiccups, it’s important that you consider hiring an uncontested divorce lawyer.

-It also helps to have a divorce lawyer who understands alimony laws in Georgia, who are good child custody lawyers, and who are pros at contested divorce in Georgia, JUST in case things HAPPEN to turn bad during the negotiations.
+It also helps to have a divorce lawyer who understands alimony laws in Georgia, child support laws in Georgia, who are good child custody lawyers in Georgia, and who are pros at contested divorce in Georgia, JUST in case things HAPPEN to turn bad during the negotiations.